Vision and Ethos

 A request to the student’s local authority for a place at Cleeve Meadow School can be made following the annual review procedure in Year 5 (or from the student’s secondary school if it is not the expected time of transition).
 Full details of the LA admissions process is outlined on their website.
 The local authority will send the school consultation documentation if they consider the school can meet the student’s needs and/or in response to parental preference.
 If Cleeve Meadow School deem that they can meet the student’s special educational needs, an offer of a place and a start date will be advised by the LA.

-All prospective parents are encouraged to visit the school at one of the open mornings where you will be welcomed by the Headteacher to tour the purpose-built new school facilities.
+All prospective parents are encouraged to visit the school at one of the open mornings where you will be welcomed by a member of the SLT to tour the purpose-built new school facilities.